 As you can see I have two gulp task.
 I use the first from my local environment during development.
 The second one is used by by travis to make a test build on each commit.
 All the assets created are saved in the assets folder.
 Jekyll copies each folder that is not prefix with and underscore.
 I also installed some gems to improve and automatize some function of my site:

-With this setup it was easy to develop: I just needed to execute the command
+With this setup it was easy to develop.
+To start the development environment I just have to execute the shell command below.

 After the implementation made also some infrastructure setup to customize my github pages website.
 In particular I added two things:

 In this way the pages load faster than light .